 We recently covered that pregnant women should not take baths or showers that are too cold (cold water is generally fine, but avoid freezing cold water).

-And similar precautions also apply to bathing in hot water, meaning taking a bath in warm water is fine, but you should avoid filling you bath tub with water that is too hot.
+And similar precautions also apply to bathing in hot water, meaning taking a bath in warm water is fine, but you should avoid filling your bathtub with water that is too hot.

 Hot Bath During Pregnancy – Safe or Not?